grpc/proposal/A14-channelz.md

 Server data includes data about the server, similar to Channel Data.
 As of this writing server data is a subset of the channel data:

-* Number of calls starts, succeeded, and failed.
+* Number of calls started, succeeded, and failed.
 Note this is slightly different than the number of streams.
 * Time of the last call started